I’m sure you already know that Thailand is hot and humid all year round, and you might be wondering:

 But when we are not visiting temples in Thailand I love wearing off-shoulder maxi and midi dresses because it’s still more on the conservative side with your knees covered.

 I love to pack midi skirts for Thailand.
+You can create so many different outfits for Thailand with a midi skirt!

 Getting into the Grand Palace for any temple won’t be a problem with a midi skirt because you’re knees will be covered.
 You can easily wear a simple short-sleeved tee with your midi skirt and you will be temple ready in Thailand.